alblackt/FreeBSD/README.md

 # FreeBSD
-This is repo for some usefull information about FreeBSD.
+Some usefull information about FreeBSD.